jcoreio/react-router-transition-switch/README.md

    This way the `Fader` will only perform a transition when
    a. if you provide `key`s yourself, the matched `<Route>` has a different `key` than the last
    b. otherwise, the *matched portion* of the `location` is different from the last`
+3. You can pass it a `createKey` prop, which is a function taking the `(route, match)` and returning the key to use.

 ## `component` example